Shenmue (video game)

 Despite sales of 1.2 million, Shenmue did not recoup its development cost and was a commercial failure.
 It received positive reviews for its graphics, soundtrack and ambition, though its slow pace and emphasis on mundane detail divided players.
-It attracted a cult following, appeared in several lists of the greatest video games of all time, and is credited for pioneering game mechanics such as quick time events and open worlds.
+It attracted a cult following, appeared in several lists of the greatest video games of all time, and is credited for pioneering game mechanics such as quick-time events and open worlds.
 Later appraisal has been mixed, with criticism for the controls, voice acting and slow pace.

-After the release of Shenmue II, further Shenmue games entered development hell and Suzuki left Sega.
+After the release of Shenmue II, which was also a commercial failure, Suzuki left Sega.
 In 2018, Sega released high-definition ports of Shenmue and Shenmue II for multiple formats.
-Following a successful crowdfunding campaign, Suzuki developed Shenmue III independently; it was released for the PlayStation 4 and Windows in 2019.
+Following a successful crowdfunding campaign, Suzuki developed Shenmue III (2019) independently.
 An anime adaptation of Shenmue premiered in 2022.

 Gameplay

 The player controls the teenage martial artist Ryo Hazuki as he investigates his father's murder in Yokosuka in 1986.
 They explore the open world, searching for clues, examining objects and talking to non-player characters.
 Occasionally, Ryo battles opponents in fighting sequences similar to Sega's Virtua Fighter series; outside of combat, players can practice moves to increase their power.
-In quick time events, the player must press the right button within a time limit to succeed.
+In quick-time events, the player must press the right button within a time limit to succeed.

 Shenmue features a persistent world with detail considered unprecedented for games at the time.
 Shops open and close, buses run to timetables, and characters have routines, each per the in-game clock.
 The player can inspect objects including drawers, cabinets and shelves, though not all objects are interactive.

+Edge described Shenmue as "a game of middle management, often composed of the unglamorous daily grinds—being home for bedtime, wisely spending money earned from a day job, or training combat moves through lonely practice—that other games bypass".
 Ryo receives a daily allowance which can be spent on items including food, raffle tickets, audio cassettes and capsule toys.
 There are several minigames; in the local arcade, for example, Ryo can throw darts or play complete versions of the Sega arcade games Hang-On and Space Harrier.
 Later in the game, Ryo gets a part-time job at the docks and must ferry crates between warehouses and compete in races using a forklift.
-Edge described Shenmue as "a game of middle management, often composed of the unglamorous daily grinds—being home for bedtime, wisely spending money earned from a day job, or training combat moves through lonely practice—that other games bypass".